Frugal and Friendly Places to Retire in the US

 15. Brevard, North Carolina

-With a population of less than 8,000 people, you’ll definitely get to know your neighbors!
-This town offers many outdoor recreational activities, including fishing, hiking, and biking, as well as a small and friendly downtown area.
+With a population of less than 8,000 people, you’ll definitely get to know your neighbors.
+This town offers many outdoor recreational activities, including fishing, hiking and biking, as well as a small and friendly downtown area.

 14. Clemson, South Carolina

 The west side of town is close to the college — home to the famous Clemson Tigers football team — so it's both a livelier and louder part of town during the school year.

 13. Bella Vista, Arkansas

-In addition to its 7 lakes, hardwood forests, and many walking trails, homeowners can also choose from several golf courses, swimming pools, tennis courts, and shooting ranges for low monthly fees.
+In addition to its seven lakes, hardwood forests and many walking trails, homeowners can also choose from several golf courses, swimming pools, tennis courts, and shooting ranges for low monthly fees.

 12. Ocean Pines, Maryland

 From yachting to golfing to tennis, you can pick your leisure activity and walk or bike there.
-Retirees will also benefit from the no state tax on Social Security income and the above-average number of doctors in the area.
+Retirees will also benefit from the lack of a state tax on Social Security income and the above-average number of doctors in the area.